 The hypercube queuing model is a computer program that can assist patrol managers in the design of individual patrol beats.
 The goal of the program is to provide planners with performance information about the ability of a patrol unit to answer service calls in various patrol beats.
 The program does not construct beat boundaries.
 Rather, it calculates performance measures for various beat designs that are prepared by planners.
-Hence, patrol managers can evaluate current beats as well as other hypothetical beat structures and then choose a design which best meets the department's needs.
+Hence, patrol managers can evaluate current beats as well as other hypothetical beat structures and then choose a design which best

 To run the hypercube model, the community must be divided into reporting units that are smaller than beats.
 Some agencies have used census block areas as the basic reporting unit.
 When the reporting units have been established, the number of incidents, the time required to service each incident, and the number of street miles in each reporting unit as well as the travel time between reporting areas must be recorded.
-In addition, the average speed of patrol units must also be estimated.
+In addition, the average speed of patrol units must also

 Because the hypercube program does not design beat structures but instead computes performance characteristics of various beat structures, it requires considerable program planner interaction.
 Using the hypercube to design beats is a trial-and-error process.
 A convenient starting place is an analysis of the performance characteristics of the existing beat structure.
-When this has been done, the beat structure can be changed by patrol planners in an attempt to create a structure that produces the best performance characteristics.
+When this has been done, the beat structure can be produces the best performance characteristics.
 The program outputs performance information about the entire patrol command, individual beats within the command, as well as information about each reporting area.
 The performance measures include the workload of each unit, average travel time to an incident, proportion of dispatches outside a beat, and the patrol frequency within each beat.